Rashomon Sets and Model Multiplicity in Federated Learning: Predictive Multiplicity Metrics

 \subsection{Decision-based Metrics}

 We define decisions here as either a threshold score or a score vector after $\argmax$.
 For binary classification, a model produces a score $s$, the decision is obtained by $\mathbbm{1}[s > \tau]$, where $\tau$ is a threshold and $\mathbbm{1}[\cdot]$ is the indicator function.
 For a $d$-class classification problem with $d > 2$, the model returns a score vector $\bs \in \Delta_d$, and the corresponding decision is $\argmax\limits_{i \in [d]} [\bs]_i$.
-In this section, we use $\calD$ to denote the dataset, and $h_{\bw^*}$ to denote a pre-trained baseline model.
+In this section, we use $\calD$ to denote the evaluation dataset, $h_{\bw^*}$ to denote a pre-trained baseline model, and $h$ is a model in the Rashomon set $\calR$.
 Compared to score-based metrics, which require approximation of the metrics in FL, most decision-based metrics can be computed exactly.
 We now describe three such metrics: ambiguity, discrepancy, and disagreement.